Alaina Aristide, MD (She/her/hers)

 Languages: English, Basic Bangla, Intermediate Spanish

 With roots cultivated in Lawrence, Kansas, Rayyan hadn’t initially sought to become a doctor.
-He found the most joy in simply communing with others.
+They found the most joy in simply communing with others.
 In Kansas, Rayyan supported local projects aimed at food security and social justice through living in intentional and cooperative housing.
-There, he discovered that to be truly in a community, he needed to be with those who are the most marginalized.
+There, they discovered that to be truly in a community, they needed to be with those who are the most marginalized.
 Communing with others means to take on their struggles not from a place of charity, but horizontally, using privilege to take on the systemic oppressions and inequalities they experience, as family.
 This intention inspired the idea of pursuing medicine as a vocation.
-During his time at the University of Kansas School of Medicine, he put his heart into providing medical care to the homeless, communing with folks through Catholic Workers, leading a women’s free clinic for obstetric care, and developing projects aimed toward combating implicit bias and systemic racism.
-Upon arriving in Lawrence, Massachusetts, he is excited about the culture of radical justice, kindness, and community present among the faculty, residents, and patients.
-He and his partner, who is studying to be an emergency medicine doctor, dream of creating a free clinic/community center like the Catholic Worker model with extensive resources for medical care.
-Outside of medicine, Rayyan loves sharing his passions for improvised music, mainly piano and saxophone, bicycling, mathematics, and cooking with others.
-If you can’t find him, he is probably cooking food with other pursuers of justice or outside playing some Mardi Gras music with folks in the neighborhood.
+During their time at the University of Kansas School of Medicine, they put their heart into providing medical care to the homeless, communing with folks through Catholic Workers, leading a women’s free clinic for obstetric care, and developing projects aimed toward combating implicit bias and systemic racism.
+Upon arriving in Lawrence, Massachusetts, they are excited about the culture of radical justice, kindness, and community present among the faculty, residents, and patients.
+They and their partner, who is studying to be an emergency medicine doctor, dream of creating a free clinic/community center like the Catholic Worker model with extensive resources for medical care.
+Outside of medicine, Rayyan loves sharing their passions for improvised music, mainly piano and saxophone, bicycling, mathematics, and cooking with others.
+If you can’t find them, they are probably cooking food with other pursuers of justice or outside playing some Mardi Gras music with folks in the neighborhood.
 Laissez les bons temps rouler!

 Hometown: Indianapolis, IN